princeyadav0136/DevTinder/revise.md

 - Add API validation for each field
 - Install Validator
 - Explore Validator Library Function and use validator for email, password, url

+- Validate data in signup API
+- Install bcrypt library
+- Create a passwordHash using bcrypt.hash & save the user with encrypted password